product-science/productai-explorer/chains/README.md

 If the host name contains the substring "testnet" (for example: "https://mytestnetwork.example.com") then chain configuration files in the `testnet` directory (only) are loaded.
 Conversely if the host name does not contain that substring then chain configuration files in the `mainnet` directory (only) are loaded.
 Remember to bear this behavior in mind when selecting a DNS host name for self hosting the explorer.

-** if you want to list your blockchain on ping.pub, please submit your configuration on https://github.com/ping-pub/ping.pub.git **

-- Submit configs for mainnet, go to https://github.com/ping-pub/explorer/tree/master/chains/mainnet
+- Submit configs for mainnet, go to /mainnet

-- Submit configs for testnet, go to https://github.com/ping-pub/explorer/tree/master/chains/testnet, these configs will be enabled when you visit the domain that starts with `testnet.*`, for example `https://testnet.ping.pub`
+- Submit configs for testnet, go to /testnet

 # Sample of Config
 ```json
 {
     "chain_name": "cosmos",